 Having left nearly 2 hours later than planned, we crossed to the southern bank earlier than the map showed.
 There were toilets there and what looked like a good place to eat and drink.

-The sun was still shining with a strong wind when I struck out alone and having hugged my goodbyes.
+The sun was still shining with a strong wind when I struck out alone, having hugged my goodbyes.

 What with new boots (which broke slightly when I put them on that morning) and it being my first long walk with a back pack since June, it took me a while to get into my stride.
-When I did, big deep sigh, I rediscovered the joy!
+When I did – with a big deep sigh – I rediscovered the joy!

 I was on green paths beside flowing blue waves, amidst wild flowers of purple, pink, blue, white and yellow with butterflies to match.
 They seemed to appear by magic from the ground they were camouflaged by as I trod on it.

 I had to negotiate the oil refinery which smelled very unpleasant, complete with loud machinery.
 Up until now I was on cycle paths with the bikes tinkling their bells or skimming past, but once clear of the industrial area, dragonflies played around me, walnut shells crackled underfoot (reminiscent of the Camino Francés), there were ducks, swans and swathes of happiness.

 The path moves through a Natural Park and there are attractive wooden dwellings on stilt legs at regular intervals.
 Many of them have the same bucket fishing nets I saw along the coast of Brittany in France in May 2017.